BIGJRA/BIGJRA.github.io/reborn.md

 More importantly, you'll find a *Mystic Water* and hidden *Link Stone* inside.

 Back outside, head to the left and down, and attempt to exit the forest.
-A nearby tree will disappear, so follow the newly created path.
-By now you've noticed that stuff is teleporting in and out - in general we want to follow the linear path forwards, even if it does take us through parts we've seen before.
+A nearby tree will disappear, so follow the newly created path downwards.
+By now you've noticed that stuff is teleporting in and out.
+While this is confusing, the good news is that the path is mostly linear from here.

+**Casanova Christian.
+Field: Forest Field**
+- Mimikyu, Lv.
+44, Serious Nature, IVs: 10

-Towards the bottom of the area you'll see a single tree blocking off an open patch of grass, approaching the tree will make it disappear.
-Down from here you'll find a hidden *Synthetic Seed*, *Exp.
+Go up, right, and down.
+You'll notice a single tree blocking off an open path below; approaching the tree will make it disappear.
+Follow this new path to find a hidden *Synthetic Seed*, *Exp.
 Candy L*, and *Heart Scale*.
 To the right, you can talk to someone for the *Grassy Terrain Field Readout* and pick up a *Mild Mint* and a *Hasty Mint*.
 Enter the train to the left, and pick up the egg.
 It'll be **Cacnea** or **Maractus**, randomly determined.

 Head back up and go left, continuing our linear travel through the teleporting tree forest.
+You'll go up towards the entrance, then go right.

+**Posh Ceratisa.
+Field: Forest Field**
+- Muk, Lv.
+40, Serious Nature, IVs: 10
+    - Minimize
+    - Gunk Shot
+    - Mud Bomb
+    - Screech
+- Magneton, Lv.
+41, Serious Nature, IVs: 10
+- Gabite, Lv.
+42, Serious Nature, IVs: 10
+- Donphan, Lv.
+42, Serious Nature, IVs: 10

-In the bottom right part of the forest you'll see a lone tree guarding a patch of grass - you know what to do.
+In the bottom right part of the forest you'll see a lone tree guarding an open path - you know what to do.
 Follow this path to reach a cave.

 **Lost Railcave**